viezelc/readDiag/docs/en/install_remote.md

     !!! note "Note"

         By creating the environment, the `readDiag` will be installed automatically.
+It is important to note that by running `pip install -e .`, the readDiag released version of readDiag from PyPi will be uninstalled, and the repository version will be installed in edit (or development) mode.
+This way, modifications made to the code will be readly available without the need to reinstall the package.

 3. Install the readDiag environment kernel within Jupyter: